 Once you have a shortlist of vehicles, you can start looking at financing.
 At this stage you’ll know approximately how much you need to borrow (unless you’re paying cash).
 Dealerships earn a commission on financing, so they might have a vested interest in offering certain financing packages over others.
 Going with the dealership for financing limits your options, so it’s usually better to shop around yourself for a more competitive package that suits your purchase requirements.

 The Internet is a great place to start.
-Get to know the meaning of common car loan terms,9 and carefully compare rates, terms, and conditions.
+Get to know the meaning of common car loan terms, and carefully compare rates, terms, and conditions.
 Borrow within your means, and make sure you have pre-approved finance before you begin negotiations.
 If you’re finding the financing side of purchasing a car hard to understand, it’s a good idea to get advice from a financial advisor.

 Check the built-date plate

-The built date is different from the compliance plate.10 The built-date plate shows you the actual model year of the car, which is when it was built.
+The built date is different from the compliance date.
+The built-date plate shows you the actual model year of the car, which is when it was built.
 The compliant plate shows you when the car was approved for sale in Australia.
 As such, the built date is more important for resale value, so always be clear about the built date of your vehicle and take that into consideration when making your decision.

 Negotiate with the sales manager